girlscript/winter-of-contributing/C_CPP/Macros in C/Macros.md

 printf("The value of this macro is: %s", __DATE__);
 ```

-Here is is a list of the predefined macros in C:
+Here is a list of the predefined macros in C:

 - __DATE__	A string containing the current date
 - __FILE__	A string containing the file name